Claude Code Review 2026: The Reality After Claude Opus 4.5 Release

 Transition Tips:

-3. Try the VS Code Extension: If the terminal is too jarring, the new VS Code extension offers a GUI alternative.
+3. Try the VS Code Extension: If the terminal is too jarring, the VS Code extension offers a GUI

 Migrating from ChatGPT (Copy-Paste)